 You can find local support groups where you can pop along and feed your baby and get advice and help too.
 Baby Cafe has some great local groups to try.

 How long after birth should I start breastfeeding?

 Try giving your first breastfeed as soon as possible after birth.
 In the first hour after birth newborns tend to be more alert.
 They are born with a natural reflex to find their mother’s nipple and latch on.

 Lay your baby on your chest skin-to-skin and see if he seems interested in finding your nipple.

-Babies are very sleepy eaters after birth and so you can try gently stroking their cheeks to keep them awake and see if they will feed a bit more.
-Try rubbing her feet or her head or massaging her back to keep her going.
+Babies are very sleepy eaters after all the exertions of birth.
+You can try gently stroking their cheeks to keep them awake and see if they will feed a bit more.

 Should breastfeeding be painful?